edgedock/dcmartin/yolo2msghub/README.md

 # `yolo2msghub` - Send entity recognition counts to Kafka

-Provides _pattern_ of services to send YOLO classified image entity counts to Kafka; updates as often as underlying services provide.
+Send YOLO classified image entity counts to Kafka; updates as often as underlying services provide.
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

+### About Open Horizon
+Open Horizon is a distributed, decentralized, automated system for the orchestration of workloads at the _edge_ of the *cloud*.
+More information is available on [Github][open-horizon].
+Devices with Horizon installed may _register_ for patterns using services provided by the IBM Cloud.
+Refer to these [instructions][setup].
+Installation package for macOS is also [available][macos-install].
+Refer to the following for more information on [getting started][edge-fabric] and [installation][edge-install].

 ## Status